LucianSpitzner/plasmetheus/docs/source/running.rst

 Running the code
 ----------------

-Copy the setupFile and adjust the parameters as necessary.
+Copy the setupTemplate as expplained in :ref:`setup-File`<setup> and adjust the parameters as necessary.
 Make sure that you have the AMITIS-data available and in the correct directory.
 To run the code, navigate into the plasmetheus folder using :code:`cd foo/plasmetheus`, and make sure your venv is activated.
 Then, run the code with